MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 >[!NOTE]
 > - In case of a virtual machine, make sure not to clone the virtual machine after installing the Power Automate machine runtime.
-> - Machines are not affected by a change in the Power Automate for desktop organization change.
+> - Machines are not affected by a change in the Power Automate for desktop organization.

 >[!IMPORTANT]
 >In order to register your machine, you need to have an Organization premium account.